Porfirio Franca

-Porfirio Franca y Álvarez de la Campa (1878 – 1950) was a Cuban Conservative business man, banker and a member of the Pentarchy of 1933.
+Porfirio Franca y Álvarez de la Campa (July 22, 1878 – May 3, 1950) was a Cuban Conservative business man, banker and a member of the Pentarchy of 1933.

 Early history

-Porfirio Franca was born in Havana, Cuba in 1878.
+Porfirio Franca was born in Havana, Cuba on July 22, 1878.

 In 1902, Franca was founding member of the Vedado Tennis Club in Vedado which he presided over for 15 years.

 He managed the local Havana branch of the National City Bank of New York and was director of the Banco Nacional de Cuba.

 In 1923, the International Olympic Committee (IOC) elected Porfirio Franca, who held the Cuban seat until 1938.
 He was instrumental in staging the 1930 Central American and Caribbean Games in Havana.

 Politics

 After Gerardo Machado was deposed on August 12, 1933, Franca declined to accept an offer as the Secretary of the Treasury under the incoming Céspedes administration.
 Carlos Manuel de Céspedes y Quesada served as President of Cuba from August 13 to September 1933 before an executive committee was appointed which included Porfirio Franca.